Lonsdale, Minnesota: History

 The railroad tracks were laid in town on August 1, 1902, and a 20,000 bushel grain elevator was opened on the other side of the railroad tracks from the depot.
 To be closer to the railway, some former residents of Veseli placed their homes on skids and pulled them to Lonsdale, using steam tractors.
-In May of 1903, Martin Benzik and other businessmen petitioned for incorporation of the land, known as the Village of Lonsdale.
+In May 1903, Martin Benzik and other businessmen petitioned for incorporation of the land, known as the Village of Lonsdale.
 A public election was set for July 1, 1903, and with a vote of 24-0 in favor of incorporation, the city of Lonsdale was born.
 The initial population of the city was 84 people.

 The building of the Catholic Church of the Immaculate Conception was completed by the fall of 1904, a rectory was built alongside the church in 1907, and the Catholic school was built in 1912.
 Also in 1907, the city water tank was built, and the public school house was constructed in 1908.
 Calvary Hill Cemetery was established south of Lonsdale in 1910.
 Several theories exist as to how Lonsdale got its name, but it remains a mystery.
 One theory is that the town was named after the surveyor from the railroad.
 Another possibility is that it was named for another place named Lonsdale, either in the United States or England.